sfahadh/Food-Content-App/README.md

 This will show a picture of the two pages together because they are connected and there are some overlapping information.
 And also visually it is easier to read.

 ![total](https://user-images.githubusercontent.com/45612730/56463728-73807f00-63a7-11e9-966c-379ffa2b7afa.jpeg)

+## Technologies Used
+HTML, CSS, JavaScript, React, API, and promises